Fine Arts (BA | BFA)

 documenta, two of the most prestigious exhibitions in the art world.

 - Jeremiah Barber ’06 is a performance artist.
-He graduated with his MFA from Stanford University in 2010 and was awarded a Franklin Furnace Fund grant to produce new work in New York City.
+He graduated with his MFA from Stanford University in 2010 and was awarded an Alternative Exposure grant in 2018 to produce new work.

 - Jessica Egan ’12 is a ceramics artist who creates tableware for some of Chicago’s hottest restaurants.

 - Andi Crist ’11 launched Autotelic NFP, an organization that creates affordable studios in alternative spaces in Chicago.
-She is a contract fabricator for organizations and businesses like the Chicago Parks District, the Goodman Theater, and the Washington Park Arts Incubator.
+She is chief preparator at Hyde Park Art Center.

 - Emanuel Aguilar ’09 founded Jettison Quarterly, a publication devoted to art, music, and culture.
 He was director of the Kavi Gupta Gallery until 2014 and then founded PATRON, a gallery in Chicago that specializes in contemporary art and upcoming artists.